 There’s a smattering of guesthouses and quaint cafes.
 There are centres for the spiritually inclined.
 And there are plenty of volunteering opportunities on farms, schools, and conservation initiatives.
 Yet, there’s a sense of space.
 There’s a sense that even if you choose to do nothing, no one’s judging you.

 We dabble our feet in a little bit of everything.
 The basics of organic farming, sustainable food practices, simple living, vegan meals, debates on clean energy, film screenings on world issues.

 We have little connectivity, and the internet room closes at 6 pm, along with most cafes and shops.
 I enjoy the downtime on most days, but feel desperate on some.
 Truth is, being here inspires me to contemplate life, appreciate the little things, and write.

-There are stories about the transition of the Aurovillian community since the Mother passed away; about the fate of volunteers; about the exclusivity; about the bubble that is this township.
-I’m not judging it so fast, because where else in India can you witness such an incredible effort to conserve nature and live off the earth?
+There are stories about the transition of the Aurovillian community since the Mother passed away.
+About the fate of volunteers, the exclusivity, the bubble that is this township.
+I’m not judging it so fast, because where else in India can you witness such an incredible effort to conserve nature and live closer to the earth?

 I’ve only been here a week, but a part of me already wants to protect this little paradise.
 A part of me felt elated at seeing visitors who demanded plastic bags and sachets of ketchup, being told off.
 It is high time we start educating ourselves about the little ways in which we are affecting the environment around us.

 I’m not oblivious to the contradictions that spur anti-Auroville debates.
 I can feel the white-skinned exclusivity.
 I can tell that even though many of the conservation seeds are sown by Aurovillians, the people harder at work are village folk from the surrounding region.

 But that’s the thing with a utopian idea like Auroville.
 You will always expect more.